 Double M.F.
 Have obtained from the Admiralty two of these tubes for trial on chasers.
 They are heavy and poorly made.
-Were designed by Lieutenant Houghton R.N., working with Professor Mason in the United States.
+Were designed by Lieutenant Houghton R.N.,15 working with Professor Mason16 in the United States.
 A thorough try out on a chaser from Plymouth will be made.

 Mark 1V.Search.
 Four sets have been promised by the Admiralty to be delivered at Plymouth, September 10th.

 Drifting K-Tubes.
 We are supplying the Admiralty with 37 K-Tubes as requested.

 Walser Device Installation of this device on the ISABEL at Brest should be completed shortly.